Zzzul/generator-docs-next/docs/usage.md

 ![Upload File](https://user-images.githubusercontent.com/62506582/231070943-cc1f13fd-0ee5-47f1-baaf-fb1e66e93ab5.png)

-Set column type to `string`, input type to `file`, select file type (for now only support image), fill the max size(optional), and default value (must be a valid link), also we use [Intervention Image](https://image.intervention.io/v2) for manipulating uploaded image. all setting for images are available at `config/generator.php`.
+Set column type to `string`, input type to `file`, select file type (for now only support image), fill the max size, and default value is optional (must be a valid link), also we use [Intervention Image](https://image.intervention.io/v2) for manipulating uploaded image. all setting for images are available at `config/generator.php`.

 Default image configuration:
 ```php